-Step 1: Locate the resources on your bookshelf (if you haven't added it yet, check out this article to see how to add a resource).
+Step 1: Locate the resources on your bookshelf (if you haven't added them yet, check out this article to see how to add a resource).

-Step 2: Select the ellipsis to the right of the resource, then select Move.
+Step 2: Select the ellipsis to the right of the resource and then select Move.

 Step 3: Select the folder(s) you would like to add the resource to.